ZeelandFamily/wp-csv-reporting/README.md

 *Creating Reports*

-Once the plugin is active you can add your reports to the reports.php file.
-Simply add a method to the AC_Reports class, for example
+Once the plugin is active you can add your reports to the reports.php file, following the example of the sample user report.
+Simply add a method to the AC_Reports class, for example:

 ```
 function all_wp_options() {